 - Program Name: Master's Degree in Counseling

 - Program Length: Three to Four Years

 - 600 hour internship experience

-- Official transcripts demonstrating a 2.5 GPA in a completed bachelors degree at an accredited institution
+- Official undergraduate transcripts with at least a 2.5 GPA from an accredited university

 - Ministry Reference